-Our common stock has been approved for listing on the Nasdaq Global Market under the symbol "LBPH."
+We have applied to list our common stock on the Nasdaq Global Market under the symbol "LBPH."

 Transfer Agent and Registrar

 On the closing of this offering, the transfer agent and registrar for our common stock will be American Stock Transfer & Trust Company.
 The transfer agent and registrar's address is 6201 15th Avenue, Brooklyn, New York 11219.